rememberSoftwares/yacana/README.md

 ![image](https://github.com/user-attachments/assets/f3c45d0e-efca-4853-8237-3e56d90e1747)

-As mentioned previously, the current version of Yacana has only been tested on Ollama.
+As mentioned previously, the currently released version of Yacana has only been tested on Ollama.
 This will be sorted out in the next few weeks.
 To work with Yacana you'll need an Ollama server.
 If your computer is performant enough you can use it to run LLMs directly on your machine.
 Ollama is a great inference server and the most simple to install.
 Click [here](https://ollama.com/download) to get the latest release.
 Ollama is:
 * Compatible with all operating systems Windows/Max/Linux ;
-* Gets installed using one command ;
+* Installed in seconds using one command ;
 * Has a great CLi that even a 4-year-old can use to download models ;
-* Tons of tutorials out there if you run into any type of trouble ;
+* Has tons of tutorials out there if you run into any type of trouble ;

 ℹ️ You can connect Yacana to a remote Ollama instance.
 Read forward.